 Fighting Style (Blessed Warrior) introduces the possibility of cantrips.
 In order to justify the opportunity cost of choosing Blessed Warrior over any other fighting style, your choice of cantrips in the context of the rest of your build needs to both justify the opportunity cost and answer the question “why not just play a cleric?”

 Since cantrips reduce your reliance on Strength or Dexterity, we’ll assume that you’re maximizing Charisma when considering cantrips.
 Unfortunately, since the Paladin is a martial character and you’ll lack effective offensive options beyond these cantrips, utility spells are harder to justify.

-- XGtE: A great way to handle crowds of multiple enemies.
+- XGtE): A great way to handle crowds of multiple enemies.
 Grab full plate and a shield and walk into a crowd of enemies.
-See my article on Melee Cantrips vs. Extra Attack for a breakdown of the math comparing melee cantrip spells to normal martial attacks.
+See our article on Melee Cantrips vs. Extra Attack for a breakdown of the math comparing melee cantrip spells to normal martial attacks. (

 Regardless of all of that, the spell provides weird incentives to do things like getting married before a dungeon crawl or a boss fight.
 As a DM I would discourage players from abusing these options.

 - PHB): Difficult for the Paladin to use with few spell slots and relatively low save DC. (